Wigner function shapelets: Symplectic representation of astronomical images: Classical limit of Wigner function and Wigner transport

-If $\psi$ evolves under a generator with Weyl symbol $H_W(\btheta,\bptheta)$, the exact Moyal evolution $\partial_s W=\{H_W,W\}_{\rm MB}$ as shown in Eq.~\eqref{eq:wigner_transport} reduces as $\lambdabar\to 0$ to the Liouville (radiative–transfer) equation \bae{ \partial_s L \;+\; \{H,L\}_{\rm PB} \;=\; 0, } so radiance is transported along Hamiltonian rays.
+If $\psi$ evolves under a generator with Weyl symbol $H_W(\btheta,\bptheta)$, the exact Moyal evolution $\partial_s W=\{H_W,W\}_{\rm MB}$ as shown in Eq.~\eqref{eq:wigner_transport} reduces as $\lambdabar\to 0$ to the Liouville (radiative-transfer) equation \bae{ \partial_s L \;+\; \{H,L\}_{\rm PB} \;=\; 0, } so radiance is transported along Hamiltonian rays.
 For quadratic Hamiltonian $H$ this transport law already holds exactly for all $\lambdabar$.
-In the rest of the section, we derive that the quadratic Hamiltonian $H$ is derived from the Wigner symbol $H_W$, completing the whole logic to be consistent.
+In the rest of the appendix, we derive that the quadratic Hamiltonian $H$ is derived from the Wigner symbol $H_W$, completing the whole logic to be consistent.

 Define the canonical momentum operator \bae{ \hat{\bptheta} \;=\; -\,i\,\lambdabar\, \nabla_{\boldsymbol{\theta}}, } so that the commutators are $[\hat\theta_i,\hat p_j] = i\,\lambdabar\,\delta_{ij}$ (with $i,j\in\{x,y\}$).
 Then \bae{ \hat H \;=\; -\,\frac{\lambdabar^{2}}{2}\nabla_{\boldsymbol{\theta}}^{2} \;+\; \hat V \;=\; \frac{\hat{\bptheta}^{\,2}}{2} \;+\; \hat V, }